siffletdata/terraform-provider-sifflet/README.md

 ### Regenerate the Sifflet API client

-You can fetch the latest OpenAPI schema from https://docs.siffletdata.com/openapi/.
+You can fetch the latest OpenAPI schema from https://docs.siffletdata.com/openapi/ (you need to be logged in).
 Store it under ``internal/client/openapi.yaml``, then run:

 ```
 go generate ./internal/client